rcrowe/TwigBridge/README.md

 # Configuration

-TwigBridge's configuration file can be extended in your ConfigServiceProvider, onder the `twigbridge` key.
+TwigBridge's configuration file can be extended in your ConfigServiceProvider, under the `twigbridge` key.
 You can find the default configuration file at vendor/rcrowe/twigbridge/config.

 # Usage